benmvp/react-workshop/src/README.md

 # React FUNdamentals Workshop

 A step-by-step workshop to build a React application, all while learning React fundamentals.
-Best if accompanied with live facilitation. 🙂
+Best if accompanied with live facilitation by me 🙂.

 ## Exercises